chipsalliance/i3c-core/docs/source/integration.md

 * SHA256 & SHA512
 * ROM

-All listed components are connected to AHB Lite bus that is controlled by VeeR EL2 serving the role of a manager.
+All listed components are connected to an AHB Lite bus that is controlled by VeeR EL2 acting as a manager.
 :::{figure-md} caliptra_ss
 ![](img/caliptra_ss.png)